Fear of change is subtle. It operates under the radar convincing you that it's there to protect you. To keep you safe.

 You'll hear guilt in action in the words people use.
 They use the words "should", "must", and "have to" often.
 So they'll say, "I really should do xyz", or "I have to attend the meeting".
 Maybe you do this?

-tells in his 7 Habits CD set about a young man who came to excuse himself from a lecture.
-When Covey asked why he couldn't attend the lecture the student answered "it's because I have to attend tennis training" (or some similar reason).
+There's a lovely story Stephen Covey tells in his 7 Habits CD set about a student excusing himself from a lecture.
+When Covey asked why he couldn't attend the lecture the student answered "it's because I have to attend tennis practice" (or some similar reason).

-Stephen Covey asked him what would happen if he didn't go to tennis training and the student said he'd be dropped from the team.
+Stephen Covey asked him what would happen if he didn't go to tennis practice and the student said he'd be dropped from the team.
 "So you choose to go to tennis training rather than attend my lecture", observed Covey.

 Stephen Covey makes the point that we need to be aware of our language, and change our "I have to's" into "I choose to", or our "I should's" into "I want to" or "I would like to...".

 The fear of change can be one of the biggest barriers to change at work or in your personal life.